Rosemont, Illinois: Politics

 Since the village of Rosemont was incorporated in 1956, one family, the Stephens family, has governed it.
-Some members of the family enjoy lucrative village jobs.
-Christopher Stephens runs the village-run convention center and made $255,600 per year between 2015-2018.
-(The median household income in Rosemont is less than $47,000.)
-Christopher's uncle, Brad Stephens, is the mayor of Rosemont.
-In 2017, village trustees voted to increase his salary by 53 percent to $260,000, making him one of the highest paid mayors in the United States.
+Donald Stephens was mayor from 1956 until his death in 2007; his son, Brad Stephens, succeeded him and is the current mayor.
+In 2017, village trustees voted to increase Stephens' salary by 53 percent to $260,000, making him one of the highest paid mayors in the United States.